-The National Institute of Dental and Craniofacial Research (NIDCR) is the federal government’s lead agency for scientific research on oral, dental and craniofacial health and disease.
+The National Institute of Dental and Craniofacial Research (NIDCR) is the federal government’s lead agency for scientific research on dental, oral and craniofacial health and disease.
 NIDCR is one of the National Institutes of Health (NIH) in the U.S. Department of Health and Human Services.

-Our mission is to improve oral, dental and craniofacial health through research and research training, and by sharing science-based health information with the public and health care professionals.
+Our mission is to improve dental, oral and craniofacial health through research and research training, and by sharing science-based health information with the public and health care professionals.

 How We Accomplish Our Mission